Anip95/satellite-vehicle-detection-classification/README.md

 ![](assets/1classcount.png)

-The following image show the number of images that only present the classes 0 and 1, before the oversampling.
+The following image shows the number of images that only present the classes 0 and 1, before the oversampling.

 ![](assets/2numimg0and1.png)